Fire in Hyderabad kills 8; PM, Telangana govt announce ex-gratia | Headlines

 - India

-Eight people, including a woman staying in a hotel, were killed in a fire that reportedly originated from an electric bike showroom in Secunderabad here.
+Eight people including a woman staying in a hotel were killed in a midnight fire that is suspected to have originated from an electric bike showroom in Secunderabad here.

 According to one of the occupants of the hotel who later lodged a police complaint, he noticed smoke and fire coming out of the cellar.